-Upper School Enrichment classes are interest-based seminars.
-Some courses are graded on a pass/no pass basis; however, Yearbook, Band, the Art Elective, and any course that requires work outside of the classroom or a finished product, will be given letter grades.
+Elective Enrichment Class Program Description: Upper School Enrichment classes are interest-based seminars.
+All courses will be given letter grades.
 Elective grades are calculated into the grade point average; however, they are not calculated into the 8th grade Academic Award.

 Placement decisions in some classes are made on a variety of criteria that include student interest as well as performance in classes throughout the year.
-The Woodside Upper School teachers, in consultation with the administration, determine placement of all rising sixth, seventh and eighth grade students.
+The Woodside Middle School teachers, in consultation with the administration, determine the placement of all rising 6th, 7th and 8th grade students.
 Students will be directed based on the following:

-Be in good academic standing and maintain at least a C average each trimester in all core academic courses including math, language arts, science, social studies, Spanish, physical education, art and music.
+Be in good academic standing and maintain at least a C average each trimester in all core academic courses including Math, English Language Arts, Science, Social Studies, Spanish/Mandarin, Physical Education, Art and Music.

 In the event that a student’s grades deteriorate during the course of the year, the student will be removed from their electives and placed in the appropriate support classes.

 Enrichment offerings vary over the course of the school year and from trimester to trimester based on students’ needs.